rancher/community-catalog/templates/traefik/1/README.md

 ### Service configuration labels:

-Traefik labels has to be added in your services, in order to get included in traefik dynamic config.
+Traefik labels has to be added in your services, in order to get included in Traefik dynamic config.

 - traefik.enable = <true | false>
   - true: the service will be published as *service_name.stack_name.traefik_domain*